SpiritWhite66/LB-Domotique/README.md

 # LB-Domotique
-Domotic project with raspberry pi or banana pi and arduino
+home automation project with raspberry pi or banana pi and arduino